vontikov/quarkus-example/README.md

 ## Explore

-The following endpoints available when the application is running:
+The following endpoints are available when the application is running:

 | Endpoint                        | Description                                 |
 | ------------------------------- | ------------------------------------------- |